coelcreates/coelcreates/README.md

 - 🎓 Harvard CS50: Introduction to Computer Science
 - ✅ freeCodeCamp: JavaScript Algorithms & Data Structures
 - 📘 UBC’s Systematic Program Design (Racket, functional thinking)
-- 💻 IBM Fullstack Developer Certificate (in progress, no cert)

 I believe in learning deeply—not just how to code, but how to design systems and write tests that make code trustworthy and resilient.